Beijing Travel and Transport - World Guide to Beijing

 Visitors to Beijing do not normally rent cars, with the public transport system being an easier way for tourists to get between the city's attractions.
 Car hire prices are expensive, high deposits are required and additional fees will be payable for those who wish to take the car beyond the city's limits.
 Also worth noting, the roads can be difficult to navigate if you are unfamiliar with the city.

-Should you wish to rent a car in Beijing, we recommend that you hire a driver too, with many hotels and agencies at the airport being able to arrange this for you.
+Should you wish to rent a car in Beijing, you will either need to hold a valid Chinese driving licence or provisional licence, or simply hire a driver too.
+Many hotels and agencies at the airport are able to arrange this for you.
 BCNC and Avis are amongst the reputable rental outlets at Capital Airport.
-An International Driving permit is required.
+Of note, an International Driving Permit is not recognised in China.

 Long-distance buses travel from most major cities to Beijing.
 However, the cheaper buses take highway routes, which can make the journey very lengthy.
 We recommend that you take a deluxe service when covering long distances, as this type of transport is usually much quicker and travels via expressway.